hyperwing/ClubTinder/README.md

 #### Student Access includes the following:
 - Swipe Page: Displays club options that the user might like and gives the user the option to match with these clubs
-- Display matches: Allows the user to see all the clubs they chose to match with
+- Display matches: Allows the user to see all the clubs they chose to match with.
+User can also change their matches after selection.
 - Interests page: User can change their interests
 - Explore page: User can search for any club